 Whatever it is you want to do, there's probably an app for that.
 App lovers often find the best ones through word-of-mouth recommendations from friends and family, Lowell says.
 "Then you say, 'How did I live without that?'"

 Most apps these days run anywhere from 99 cents to $2.99, Lowell says.
-And that gives gift-givers plenty of leeway to select a few that really suit the needs of their recipients, he says.
+And that gives gift-givers plenty of leeway to pick a few that really suit the needs of their recipients, he says.

 In a similar vein, you can create a music playlist.
 On iTunes, songs run from 69 cents to $1.29, which means you have a lot of choices if you have a $10 budget.

 "It's the emotional equivalent of the old mixtape," says Lowell.
 "Say it with music."